foxBMS/foxBMS-documentation/doc/sphinx/software/modules/can/can.rst

 File Structure and Interfaces
 -----------------------------
-The CAN module is a one-file module with one-file configuration:
+The |mod_can| is a one-file module with one-file configuration:
 The module itself consists of one ``can.c`` and its associated ``can.h`` file.
 The configuration is given in ``can_cfg.c`` and its related ``can_cfg.h`` file.